kartik-v/yii2-dynagrid/README.md

 yii2-dynagrid
 =============

-The **yii2-dynagrid**  module is a great enhancement to the [kartik-v/yii2-grid](https://github.com/kartik-v/yii2-grid) module.
+The **yii2-dynagrid**  module is a great complementary addition to the [kartik-v/yii2-grid](https://github.com/kartik-v/yii2-grid) module, enhancing it with personalization features.
 It turbo charges your grid view by making it dynamic and personalized for each user.
 It allows users the ability to set and save their own grid configuration.
 The major features provided by this module are:

 - Personalize, set, and save grid page size at runtime.
 You can set the minimum and maximum page size allowed.
 - Personalize the grid columns display through drag and drop.
 Reorder grid columns and set the visibility of needed columns, and allow users to save this setting.